-The default NORMAL state is entered when power is applied to the VPWR and the KEYSW pin.
+The default NORMAL state is entered when power is applied to the VPWR and the KEYSW pins.

-Note that the device is designed to have V{PWR} present before KEYSW is brought high.
+Note that the device is designed to have $V{PWR}$ present before KEYSW is brought high.
 It is acceptable to bring VPWR and KEYSW high simultaneously, however it is not recommended to bring KEYSW high while VPWR is low.